 What are the limits of knowledge and how do we transcend those limits?
 Can knowledge be gained through feelings?
 Can we trust that knowledge?

 For years, I’ve stirred a bit over the rather classic supposition by Nobel Prize–winning physicist Richard Feynman that science enhances our knowledge and, thus, our appreciation of it.
-Feynman refutes aesthetic knowledge as the only way to process beauty.
-This is certainly fine.
-It’s the lengths to which he takes that supposition that stirs me.1
+Feynman refutes aesthetic knowledge as the only way to process beauty.1

 I have a friend who’s an artist and he sometimes takes a view which I don’t agree with very well.
 He’ll hold up a flower and say, ‘Look how beautiful it is,’ and I’ll agree, I think.
 And he says, ‘You see, I as an artist can see how beautiful this is, but you as a scientist, oh, take all this apart and it becomes a dull thing.’
 And I think that he’s kind of nutty….
 At the same time, I see so much more of the flower than he sees.

 From Richard Feynman’s The Pleasure of Finding Things Out